IndexGeo

 Work

 IndexGeo Pty Ltd is my business, specialising in document management services for geospatial metadata and network services to ensure search system configuration and reliability.
 Essentially this is done using XML document validation services and robots to interrogate Z39.50 (ISO 23950) search systems.
-Linux is our platform.

 Apache projects

 I discovered Apache Cocoon in late 2000.
-This was my first foray into open source communities.
+This was my first foray into ASF open source communities.
 I started by sending a few patches for documentation as i read it, then commenced addition of the wonderful Catalog Entity Resolver to the Cocoon framework (many thanks again to Norm Walsh).
 After a little while i was voted to be a committer in October 2001.

 As soon as i heard that the Apache Forrest project was starting, i joined the forrest-dev list (early 2002) and became a committer soon after.
+Since Forrest became a top-level project (May 2004) i have served as the chair, doing infrastructure and management stuff to get it established and keep it operating.

 crossley <at> apache.org